Seahawks get playoff win over Detroit, but questions linger

 Didn’t that 26-6 downing of the Lions look like Seattle’s other victories in the final fourth of the regular season?
 It featured an offense that struggled to move the ball until the fourth quarter and a defense that benefitted from its opponent’s ineptitude.
 A one-second look at the score would tell you this contest was lopsided.
 A three-hour look at the game may tell you otherwise.

 Seattle’s opening touchdown, for instance, came on an all-time-great catch that probably should have been a penalty.
-The crowd oohed and ahhed when Seahawks receiver Paul Richardson reeled in a one-handed scoring pass on fourth-and-goal from the 2, but video suggests he hooked safety Tavon Wilson’s helmet and should have been flagged.
+The crowd oohed and aahed when Seahawks receiver Paul Richardson reeled in a one-handed scoring pass on fourth-and-goal from the 2, but video suggests he hooked safety Tavon Wilson’s helmet and should have been flagged.

 This forced the Lions to play from behind for the rest of the game, and that didn’t work out too well.
 Especially when you consider how many first downs they threw away by refusing to catch the ball.